Walter Green Penty: Career

-He studied as a pupil of George Styan, the City Engineer of York from 1867 to 1871.
-He commenced independent practice in York in 1873.
-He was for a time in partnership with George Benson, but this was dissolved in 1890.
-He went into partnership with his son Arthur Joseph Penty in 1898 as Penty and Penty.
+Penty studied as a pupil of George Styan, the City Engineer of York from 1867 to 1871, and commenced independent practice in the city in 1873.
+A partnership with George Benson followed, but this was dissolved in 1890.
+In 1898 he entered into partnership with his son Arthur Joseph, trading as Penty and Penty.

-He was appointed surveyor of the York Union Rural Sanitary Authority in 1876.
+In 1876 he was appointed surveyor of the York Union Rural Sanitary Authority.

-He was first president of the York Architectural Association when it was formed in 1882, and elected for a second period of two years in 1888.
+He became the first president of the York Architectural Association when it was formed in 1882, and was elected for a second two-year term in 1888.

 Penty's first commission was the Burnholme Social Club in Heworth, York.
-He also designed the new Lighthorseman pub at the junction of Fulford Road and New Walk Terrace in the 1870s.
-A previous pub with that name on that site appears on the 1852 Ordnance Survey map of York.
-He designed Botterill's Horse Repository in Tanner's Moat (of which two arches survive) around 1880.
-This was a sort of 'garage' for horses of gentlemen who had ridden into the city to stay, possibly to go on the railway.
-In the 1890s, Arthur joined his father to form the firm of Penty & Penty.
-Among other works, they built the Terry Memorial almshouses in Skeldergate in 1899, and a number of streets in the Clementhorpe area of York, before Arthur left the city to work in London.
+He also designed The Lighthorseman pub at the junction of Fulford Road and New Walk Terrace in the 1870s; a previous pub of the same name on the site appears on the 1852 Ordnance Survey map of York.
+Around 1880 he designed Botterill's Horse Repository in Tanner's Moat, of which two arches survive.
+This was a sort of 'garage' for horses belonging to gentlemen who had ridden into the city, possibly to continue their journey by rail.
+During the 1890s, Arthur joined his father to form the firm of Penty and Penty.
+Among other works, they built the Terry Memorial almshouses in Skeldergate in 1899 and laid out several streets in the Clementhorpe area of York, before Arthur left the city to work in London.

-In 1883 he was elected councillor for the Walmgate Ward and served for a period of 1 year.
+In 1883 he was elected councillor for the Walmgate Ward and served for one year.

-He was elected a Fellow of the Royal Institute of British Architects in 11 March 1889.
+He was elected a Fellow of the Royal Institute of British Architects on 11 March 1889.